nathancy/jekyll-embed-video/README.md

 ---
 ```

 **Note**: This is an extremely stripped down version of the built-in Instagram embed link they automatically generate when you click the `•••` then `Embed` on a post.
-Any tracking/information they tried to mine has been attempted to be removed as much as possible.
-As far as I can tell, there was been no effect on the embed behavior after removing them.
+Any tracking/information they tried to harvest has been attempted to be removed as much as possible without affecting the embed behavior.
 Also be aware that you must include the Instagram JavaScript for embedding to work.
+This may have some spooky tracking unfortunately.

 ## Embed Twitter

-If your desired video/post URL to embed is for example
+To find the Twitter video/post ID, click on the desired tweet to embed.
+You will get a URL like this:

 ```
 https://twitter.com/SJosephBurns/status/1555282591665848320
 ```

-Then your video ID would be `SJosephBurns/status/1555282591665848320`.
+The Twitter tweet ID would be `SJosephBurns/status/1555282591665848320`

 Next create a file in your `_includes` folder called `twitterPlayer.html` with this code inside: